 2020 | WO2022039594

-Method for monitoring an analyte of interest
+Method and system for the monitoring of an analyte of interest

 2021 | WO2023022589